rofra/magento-orderitemgrid/README.md

 If you are using modman, go to System => Configuration => Developer => Template Settings Tab Set Allow Symlinks to "Yes"

+## How to Use
+A new entry in "Sales" menu will appear as "Order Items".
+A new tab is available in System > Configuration > ROFRA Extensions where you can customize your tabs options

 ## License

    Copyright 2014 Rodolphe Franceschi